-We sanded this piece down with our trusty orbital sander, (DEWALT DWE6421K Random Orbit Sander Kit, 5″) .
+We sanded this piece down with our trusty orbital sander, find it HERE on Amazon)

-The only part of the church pew we didn’t sand was the accents on the wood sides.
+The only part of the church pew we didn’t sand were the open accents on either side of the pew.

-We liked the contrast of the dark and light shades of wood.
+We liked the look & contrast of the dark and light shades of the oak wood.

-We chose to not add any poly urethane to the church pew since we love the look of the raw wood & we are keeping it in our living room (no drinks without coasters allowed, thank you!)
+We chose to not add any poly urethane to the church pew since we love the look of the raw wood & we are keeping it in our living room.

-To sure it up we used our Kreg jig, (Kreg R3 Jr. Pocket Hole Jig System) to drill holes in the bottom of the bench in order to add some hidden screws to the bottom of the bench and into the wood sides.
+To sure it up we used our Kreg jig, (find it on Amazon HERE) to drill holes in the bottom of the bench in order to add some hidden screws to the bottom of the bench and into the wood sides.

-Although, I had measured the bench before we brought it home we couldn’t believe how perfectly it fit.
+Although, I had measured the church bench before we brought it home we couldn’t believe how perfectly it fit in our living room.